Whether you’re thinking about getting pregnant or already have a baby on the way, we’re here for you.

 The best news is that there are new developments in the field of genetics every day and expanding choices for prenatal testing.

-A prenatal ultrasound uses sound waves to create an image of your baby, placenta and uterus.
-It provides valuable information about the progress of your pregnancy and your baby’s health, including her shape, position and movements.
+A prenatal ultrasound, sometimes called a sonogram, is a non-invasive procedure that uses sound waves to create an image of your baby, placenta and uterus.
+An ultrasound provides valuable information about the progress of your pregnancy and your baby’s health.
+It’s common to have two ultrasounds during your pregnancy—early OB and 20-week anatomy scan.
+Additionally, your provider may recommend additional scans if your pregnancy is high-risk or for a variety of other medical reasons.

 A more detailed scan at around 20 weeks allows us to check the baby’s development and anatomy.
 We can even tell you what color to paint the nursery, if you’d like.